learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 However, it is still more convenient than running it on your computer.

-## Scaling your model using Distributed Tensorflow
+## Scaling your model using Distributed TensorFlow

-You can run a distributed Tensorflow job on your NFS filesystem with:
+You can run a distributed TensorFlow job on your NFS filesystem with:

 ```bash
 ```

 The results are stored in the NFS volume.

-You can visualise the detail of your distributed tensorflow job with [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
+You can visualise the detail of your distributed TensorFlow job with [Tensorboard](https://www.TensorFlow.org/programmers_guide/summaries_and_tensorboard).

 You can deploy Tensorboard with: